htol/dotfiles/.config/vim-cheatsheat.md

 :w !sudo tee %

 ## Registers
 0 - always contain latest yank data
 1 - always contain last deleted data
 "" - unnamed register contain any last action with data. d/y/c/...

 % - current file.
 'Ctrl+r %' to insert it in buffer or command line
 %:p - full path
 %:h - head of file name. example ":!mkdir %:h" will create a folder
 %:t - tail of file name
 %:r - root
 %:e - extention
 %:~ - relative to home direcory

 check :help filename-modifier to more

 . - last insert mode
 : - last command mode

 :call ClearRegs() - to clear registers

 ## How to edit macro
 For example write macro under "a" register.
 To edit enter the next command.
 :let @a='
 Press 'Ctrl+r a'. 'a' for named register where macros tored.
 It will populate line with register content.
 Don't forget closing quote.

+## Working with diff tool
+:diffthis - adding current file to diff, switch to other file and enter it again
+:windo diffthis - diff all panes in window
+:diffoff - disable diff
+:windo diffoff - disable for window
+:diffupdate - update after made changes inside vim Ctrl+W W - switch between panes zr - expand all folds
+zm - colapse all folds